zb77724/JoestarComics/documentation/specifications/software_requirements_specification.md

     - Cart

         Customers must be able to easily add as many products as they wish, in the quantities specified, to a cart or list of products which minimalistically displays products (only specifiying key details such as the name, price & quantity) and a total price at the end, these products should be removable by the customers, and their quantities, decreased or increased.
 From here, the customers should be able to make an order which will then be processed in the backend for statistics generation, order registration & order delivery.
+Visitors not logged in are restricted to view only mode, that is, they cannot add products to the cart and make purchases.

     - Transactions